proxmox/proxmox-backup/docs/tape-backup.rst

 - Multiple vendors (for both media and drives)

 Please note that `Proxmox Backup Server` already stores compressed data, so we do not need/use the tape compression feature.
-Same applies to encryption.

 Supported Hardware